Music of all types is synonymous with funerals and can help to reflect and commemorate a person’s life.

 We will be able to provide advice and guidance about this and help make all of the necessary arrangements.
 For those wanting personalised music, it is important that music choices be shared with the person leading the funeral beforehand, out of courtesy and to avoid disappointment.

 We regularly carry out a survey amongst our funeral homes to understand what types of music are being played at funerals.
-Our 2019 survey shows the most popular choices.
+Our 2021 music chart shows the most popular choices.